Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 You can control the environment in your home.

-If you want to have dim lights or have the lights off, you can do that.
+If you prefer dim lights or would like the lights to be off, you can do so.
 You can have candles lit, go in and out of your tub and/or shower, or open a window for fresh air.
 You can have a birth playlist and play music or use essential oils during labor and delivery.
 You can use heating pads, hot packs, and cold packs without worrying about being told that they could burn you or hurt you.
 (Yes, I have had nurses tell me that I couldn’t warm up rice socks/packs to help with my client’s lower back pain since it could burn my client…yeah, right.
 Like I would heat it that much and put it on her.)

 You can try any labor position that makes you feel most comfortable and are not restricted to staying in bed or a certain area.